 Play your part in a world of LEGO adventure at the LEGOLAND Windsor Resort.
 With over 55 interactive rides, live shows, building workshops, driving schools and attractions, there is something for every member of the family to enjoy!

 This family-friendly attraction is roughly 40 minutes from us.
 The park covers 140 acres of land and features a collection of around 80 species of birds and animals, as well as over 70 rides and attractions.

 Highclere Castle, with its magnificent architecture and beautiful gardens, is located just 20 minutes from Oakley Hall Hotel.
 Downton Abbey is filmed here and it is also the country seat of the Earl and Countess of Carnarvon.

 The Jane Austen’s House Museum is located just 18 miles from us in the village of Chawton near Alton.
 This 18th century house is where novelist Jane Austen spent the last eight years of her life.

-    Windsor Castle is the oldest and largest occupied castle in the world and the official residence of Her Majesty the Queen.
+Windsor Castle is the oldest and largest occupied castle in the world.
 You can discover over 900 years of royal history and explore the beautiful surrounding gardens.

 Steeped in history and heritage, England’s ancient capital city is a treasure trove of historic buildings, monuments and museums waiting to be explored, from the world-famous Cathedral to King Arthur’s Round Table.